Founder and Artistic Director Emeritus

 Elexa Bancroft is an Atlanta business owner, teacher, artist and director of the vibrant Atlanta Music Education, LLC a music program for children.
 Her music school provides after-school classes and private lessons, Kids Open Mics, formal recitals and summer camps for over 80 students enrolled with her five co-teachers.

-Ms. Bancroft is a mentor and speaker at the Dekalb School of the Arts, summer music camp director at Decatur’s Treehouse Kid and Craft and founder of the Young Atlanta Music Club.
+Ms. Bancroft is a mentor and speaker at the Dekalb School of the Arts and Craft and founder of the Young Atlanta Music Club.
 Her popular Kids Open Mic programs have been featured in the Decatur Focus, Decatur Dispatch and Tucker Times magazines and regularly have over 40 young performers grace the stages.

 Florida native Elexa Bancroft holds a bachelors of music in voice performance from Florida State University.
 There, she studied in Marcia Porter’s studio for four years and before that, she studied four years in the studio of Carla Connors in Tallahassee.
 At the Quincy Music Theatre, she portrayed Belle in Disney’s The Beauty and the Beast and at the Tallahassee Theatre she performed Shelley in Bay Boy: The Musical and Wendy in Peter Pan.